Treatment of ulcerative colitis

-If you have any further questions about your treatment options, please contact your doctor.
+If you have any further questions about your treatment options, please contact your healthcare practitioner.